HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/logstash_opensearch.md

 - Debug server issues using metrics and logs.

-## Case study
+## Case study results

 The recommended [architecture](#system-architecture) was implemented in a DX deployment.
-The deployment observed improved log visibility, faster incident response times, and better overall system reliability.

-### Results

-- With the OpenSearch Dashboard, you can view the data for longer durations in graphical format.Viewing data in this format is more user-friendly and allows for quicker conclusions compared to a tabular format.
+- With the OpenSearch Dashboard, you can view the data for longer durations in graphical format.Viewing data in this format is more user-friendly and helps you make quicker conclusions compared to a tabular format.
 - Efforts for debugging the logs for root cause analysis were reduced.
+- The deployment observed improved log visibility, faster incident response times, and better overall system reliability.

 ## Conclusion